 Having your kitchen redone can be quite costly when you factor in materials and labour, so it’s important to have a clear picture of what you want before you start purchasing and organising things.
-As if you change your mind mid-project, you’ll most likely need to rebuy tiles and it means you’ll be paying your tiler overtime.
-So, to help you decide we’ve created this article detailing some tile trends we’ve noticed gaining traction that we think will leave your guests impressed and you satisfied.
+As if you change your mind mid-project, it can get extremely costly.

 We have always recommended textured grey tiles for a kitchen floor and now we’re noticing quite the large uptrend in textured grey tiles sold.
 Our reasoning for the recommendation is that as grey is such a neutral colour it’s easy to blend other colours in with it, making it quite the safe choice if you’re re-doing your kitchen.
 There are very few colours that don’t go with grey, so you can be pretty adventurous when trying to decide.
 We typically recommend lighter colours with a grey, so that your rooms look brighter and more full as it will add more life to your room.
 Our Signature Light Grey is a great example of a universal grey tile, it blends perfectly with darker colours like a black matte or charcoal, but then also complements a nice cream or white.
 Or our Cipriani Gris is another great choice and it’s a cheap tile compared to our Signature Light Grey.